GeertArien/geertarien.github.io/_posts/2017-05-16-different-methods-for-matrix-inversion.markdown

 undoes another transformation.
 There are several ways to calculate the inverse of a matrix.
-We'll be taking a look at two well known methods, Gauss-Jordan elimination and the adjoint method, and one lesser known method, the partition method, and show how to implement these algorithms in C++ for a set of arbitrary
+We'll be taking a look at two well known methods, Gauss-Jordan elimination and the adjoint method, and one lesser known method, the partition method.
+We'll show how to implement each method in C++ for arbitrary
 \\( 3 \times 3 \\) matrices.

-We'll test the performance of our algorithms with an array of arbitrary
+We test the performance of our algorithms with an array of arbitrary
 \\( 3 \times 3 \\) matrices for which we'll compute the inverse.
-An important point to consider is that only **invertible/nonsingular** matrices have an inverse.
-We can calculate and check the determinant of a matrix to see if it's invertible or not, as the determinant of a singular matrix is zero and the determinant of a nonsingular matrix is nonzero.
-We'll use a brute force method to generate our arbitrary matrices, which means we'll keep generating random matrices until we have enough matrices for which the determinant is nonzero (conveniently ignoring the fact that we'll generate a few ill conditioned matrices that are nearly singular).
+An important point to consider is that only [invertible/nonsingular][invertible] matrices have an inverse.
+We can calculate and check the [determinant] of a matrix to see if it's invertible or not, as the determinant of a singular matrix is zero and the determinant of a nonsingular matrix is nonzero.
+We'll use a brute force method to generate our arbitrary matrices, which means we'll keep generating random matrices until we have enough matrices for which the determinant is nonzero (conveniently ignoring the fact that we'll generate a few [ill conditioned matrices][condition number] that are nearly singular).

-We'll create a function that takes three arguments, a function pointer to a function that returns (a random) integer and two floating-point numbers
+We start by creating a function that takes three arguments, a function pointer to a function that returns (a random) integer and two floating-point numbers
 \\(min\\) and \\(max\\).
-This function will returns a random \\( 3 \times 3 \\) Matrix for which each element lies in the range \\([min, max]\\):
+This function returns a random \\( 3 \times 3 \\)
+matrix for which each element lies in the range \\([min, max]\\):

 {% highlight cpp %}
 #include <cmath>